-53. Defendants have unlawfully appropriated Plaintiff's protectable expression by taking material of substance and value and creating Unauthorized Products that capture the total concept and feel of the DreamWorks Copyrighted Works.
+53. Defendants have unlawfully appropriated Plaintiffs' protectable expression by taking material of substance and value and creating Unauthorized Products that capture the total concept and feel of the DreamWorks Copyrighted Works.

-54. On information and belief, Defendants' infringement has been willful, intentional, purposeful, in disregard of, and with indifference to Plaintiff's rights.
+54. On information and belief, Defendants' infringement has been willful, intentional, purposeful, in disregard of, and with indifference to Plaintiffs' rights.

-55. Defendants, by their actions, have damaged Plaintiff in an amount to be determined at trial.
+55. Defendants, by their actions, have damaged Plaintiffs in an amount to be determined at trial.

-56. Defendants' conduct is causing and, unless enjoined and restrained by this Court, will continue to cause Plaintiff great and irreparable injury that cannot fully be compensated or measured in money.
-Plaintiff has no adequate remedy at law.
-Pursuant to 17 U.S.C. § 502, Plaintiff is entitled to a preliminary and permanent injunction prohibiting further infringement of the DreamWorks Copyrighted Works.
+56. Defendants' conduct is causing and, unless enjoined and restrained by this Court, will continue to cause Plaintiffs great and irreparable injury that cannot fully be compensated or measured in money.
+Plaintiffs have no adequate remedy at law.
+Pursuant to 17 U.S.C. § 502,

+Plaintiffs are entitled to a preliminary and permanent injunction prohibiting further infringement of the DreamWorks Copyrighted Works.